-At the Meeting, Shareholders will be asked to approve a resolution appointing KPMG LLP, Chartered Professional Accountants, as auditor for the Corporation to hold office until the close of the next annual meeting of the Shareholders, and to authorize the directors to fix their remuneration.
-KPMG LLP have acted as the Corporation's auditor since their appointment in December 2002.
-For the fiscal year ended December 31, 2021, KPMG LLP was paid approximately \$231,000 in audit and audit related fees.
-The ordinary resolution must be passed by at least the majority of the votes cast at the Meeting by all Shareholders who vote in respect thereof in person or by proxy.
-The directors recommend that Shareholders vote in favour of the appointment of KPMG LLP, Chartered Professional Accountants, and the authorization of the directors to fix their remuneration.
+At the Meeting, Shareholders will be asked to approve a resolution appointing MNP LLP, Chartered Professional Accountants, as auditor for the Corporation to hold office until the close of the next annual meeting of the Shareholders, and to authorize the directors to fix their remuneration.
+MNP LLP has acted as the Corporation's auditor since their appointment in August 2024.
+For the fiscal year ended December 31, 2024, MNP LLP and the Corporation previous auditor, RSM Canada LLP, were collectively paid approximately \$245,000 in audit and audit related fees.
+On the advice of the Corporation's Audit Committee, the Corporation's board of directors resolved as of August 28, 2024 that the resignation of RSM Canada LLP, with effect from August 28, 2024, as auditor of the Corporation be accepted, and that MNP LLP be appointed as auditor of the Corporation effective as of August 28,